UoMResearchIT/r-tidyverse-digital-humanities/_episodes/08-wrap-up.md

 Another approach
 is to test assumptions in your code, and print an error if they are untrue.
-For example, if the inbuilt constant `letters` had been redefined to use the [Italien alphabet](https://en.wikipedia.org/wiki/Italian_orthography), which consists of 21 letters:
+For example, if the inbuilt constant `letters` had been redefined to use the [Italian alphabet](https://en.wikipedia.org/wiki/Italian_orthography), which consists of 21 letters:

 ~~~